Solved: Google Drive Photos Taking up Space | 5 Ways + 2 Tips

 Step 1.
 Add Google Drive Accounts to CBackup

 1. Perform CBackup desktop app, and click My Storage select Google Drive > Authorize Now.
 Then follow the steps to grant access to CBackup.

 2. Then edit the settings for Google Drive on CBackup.

 Repeat the 1 and 2 steps to add more Google Drive accounts or other cloud drives.

 Step 2.
 Combine Multiple Google Drive Accounts

-1. Click the My Storage tab, and then click the plus icon and then select the New Combined Cloud option.
+1. Click the My Storage tab, then tap on the Add Combined Cloud position.